LucyHeath/Lay-by/README.md

   }
 }
 ```
-The `getSingleLocation`controller uses the helper `findLocation` ( `helper.js`) to find to filter the location objects and find the single location.
+The `getSingleLocation`controller uses the helper `findLocation` ( `helper.js`) to filter the location objects and find the single location.

 ```javascript
 export const findLocation = async (req, res) => {